CoekCx/WordFrequency/README.md

 2. **Get the text from the HTML**: Parse the HTML content and extract the text of the novel.
 3. **Extract the words**: Tokenize the text into words using NLTK's word_tokenize() function.
 4. **Make the words lowercase**: Convert all words to lowercase.
+5. **Remove non-words**: Remove all non-words values.
-5. **Load in stop words**: Load the list of stop words from NLTK.
+6. **Load in stop words**: Load the list of stop words from NLTK.
-6. **Remove stop words in Moby Dick**: Filter out the stop words from the list of words extracted from Moby Dick.
+7. **Remove stop words in Moby Dick**: Filter out the stop words from the list of words extracted from Moby Dick.
+8. **Total and unique words**: Calculate the number of total and unique words.
-7. **The most common word**: Calculate the frequency distribution of words and find the most common word.
+9. **The most common words**: Calculate the frequency distribution of words and find the 10 most common word.

 ## Dependencies